 A♠A♥ vs a Flop Check-Raise, what do you do here?

-Decision Point: In a Cash Game, a UTG+2 player calls, and you raise from the Hijack seat with A♠A♥.
-It folds around to UTG+2 who calls.
+DECISION POINT: In a $2/$5 Cash Game, an Under The Gun player calls, and you raise to $35 from the Hijack seat with A♠A♥.
+It folds back around to the UTG+2 player and they call.
 The flop comes 2♥6♦9♠.
-The UTG+2 player checks, and you bet.
-UTG+2 check-raises.
+Your opponent checks, you bet $40, and they check-raise to $120.
 Action is on you, what do you do here?

 However, when determining our hand’s relative strength, you must take into account several postflop factors.
 In this hand, we are heads-up, in position, and on a dry flop with less than 100 big blinds in stacks.